Galtymore: Folklore

 The mountains appear in Irish folk tales, and the deep corrie lakes of the Galtys were believed to be enchanted.
 In early Irish literature, the mountains are called [Sliab] Crotta Cliach (the [mountain] humps of Cliú), which was the name of the surrounding territory.
 As crotta can also mean a celtic harp, the name was interpreted as "mountains of Cliach's harps", and there is a tale of a legendary harper called Cliach playing his harps in the mountains to woo an otherworldly woman who lived in the summit cairn on Slievenamon.
 After failing, he plays his two harps together, and the hill bursts open and forms a lake.
 This lake is Lough Muskry, which is named after the Múscraige people that lived in the south of Ireland.

 Lake Muskry was formerly known as Loch Béal Séad (lake of the jewel mouth) and also as Loch Béal Dracon (lake of the dragon's mouth).
 The oldest mention of the name is in the tale entitled Aislinge Óenguso (The Dream of Aengus) which dates from c.750 AD.
 This states: Mac Og went to Loch Bél Draccon when he saw the 150 white birds at the loch with their silvery chains and golden caps around their heads.
 The next oldest mention is in the Dindsenchas, composed c.1000.
 The Metrical Dindsenchas of Crotta Cliach states: At the spot where he died of terror, Cliach sang sweet melody; there seized him there suddenly, not unprotected, the loathly dragon that dwells in this place - Loch Bel Dragon.
 The Rennes Dindsenchas also relates a further tale of Saint Fursey drowning the dragon in the lake.
 There is a folk tale of a serpent that was killing livestock on the Galty Mountains being banished by Saint Patrick and confined to Lake Muskry.
 According to the tale, Saint Patrick chained the serpent under the lake and promised to release the creature on Lá an Luan (the Day of Judgement), which the serpent mistook as An Luain (Monday or Easter Monday).
 The serpent comes up each Easter Monday and asks "Is it the Monday morning yet Patrick?" and Patrick says "No", and the serpent goes down again for another year.
-The same legend is also associated with Lough Dihneen, below Galtybeg.
-The belief in the serpent under Lough Dihneen was held so strongly that a Captain Dawson, a local landlord, attempted to drain Lough Dihneen in the 1830s to kill the serpent.
+The same legend is also associated with Lough Diheen, below Galtybeg.
+The belief in the serpent under Lough Diheen was held so strongly that a Captain Dawson, a local landlord, attempted to drain Lough Diheen in the 1830s to kill the serpent.

 Folk tales attribute the banishing of the serpent by Saint Patrick with the subsequent richness of farming in the area.
 In addition to local folklore, Lake Muskry also features in the Irish mythological tale of the Caer Ibormeith.